gbif/crawler/how-to-debug-crawling.md

 * [RabbitMQ (Queues)](how-to-debug-crawling.md#rabbitmq-queues)
 * [Crawling Server](how-to-debug-crawling.md#crawling-server)

 A [Case Study](how-to-debug-crawling.md#case-study) below can be used to illustrate how the various services and infrastructure can be used collectively to debug crawling when it goes wrong.
-And it does go wrong!

 Note: these instructions are aimed at GBIFS technical staff only.
 All services are internal (not publicly accessible) unless otherwise stated.